windiceio/changelog/README.md

 ## [9.10.2019]

 **🚀New:**
-- Add "add friend" in user profile
+- "Add friend" in user profile

 **🐛Fixed bugs:**
 - Disabled game hotkeys in private messages